 Competitive projects that score at or above 60 points will be considered by the panel for funding recommendations.
-Those applications that receive an average score equal to 59 or lower will not be considered further for funding.
+Those applications that receive an average score below 60 will not be considered further for funding.

 Once the average scoring has been completed, Division staff will add the Internet safety education points, as applicable, to the average score and will provide a list to the panel, ordered by score, for all projects scoring at or above 60 points.